 As with our vegetables, we are trying to be self-sufficient in our meat and eggs.
 We regularly have pigs and lambs who keep our freezers well stocked.
 We have six ewes at the moment.
 Our chickens are rescued battery hens and now enjoy an extensive enclosure.

 We have also succesfully reared our own chicks both from under the hen and also using our incubator.
 We use an incubator because the breed of chicken used by battery farmers have had the genes bred for laying and not for sitting so they do not remain long enough for the chicks to hatch.

 The stream is home to several geese and beyond the stream, the meadow, which is home to the sheep.

 Our main supplier of pigs is East Sutton Park farm, and we generally get 3 or 4 at a time.
 Often in the winter they are hardly seen as they stay in their sty keeping warm!

-Guests may not have pets but there is one dog (George) and two cats (Cherry and Freddy) who live with us.
+Guests may not have pets but there is one dog (George) and three cats (Cherry, Freddy and Stripy) who live with us.

 The animals enjoy the best care and lives possible and are beneficial to all in the Community.